IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 time.

-Of course, we didn't need a mathematical physical theory to be aware of time---changes in position---and make use of clocks---repeating systems.
+Of course, we didn't need a mathematical physical theory to be aware of time---changes in position and clocks made us aware of time.

 We---humankind---good old homo sapiens---have always had clocks---and so probably has all of life.